 When you have a child with special needs, you look at the world a bit differently.
 You understand a lot of negativity, rudeness, abruptness, crying, laziness, and simple bad behavior than you did before…because now you know most of those things aren’t actually those things at all, but rather how you labeled them.
-(Kind of making us the labeler a bit of a jerk)Because most of those things, have biological reasons behind them, like pain, low blood sugar and neurological and sensory reason to many to list.
+(Kind of making us the labeler a bit of a jerk)Because most of those things, have biological reasons behind them, like pain, low blood sugar and numerous neurological and sensory reasons too many to list.
 And some of them aren’t even issues with the person allegedly doing them, but rather how they are perceived.

 Sometimes special needs kids do things that can be perceived as rude, take Halloween for example.
 They may grab too many candies out of the bowl, or not say trick or treat or even thank you.
 And it may be your normal reaction to think a child is greedy, rude or shy.
 But the reality is, they may not have strong fine motor skills and are unable to pick up just one small piece, they may be non-verbal and can’t talk, or they may just not understand the concept of getting something from a complete stranger when so much of what they do has to be earned.